MS Degree Requirements

 Make sure your MS Coordinator is aware you plan on defending soon.
 This may be done by simply emailing them, or making sure you fill out the MS Quarterly Check-Up each quarter.

-• if you have yet to receive confirmation that your Application to Candidacy has processed, please let your MS Coordinator know.
+- if you have yet to receive confirmation that your Application to Candidacy has been processed, please let your MS Coordinator know.
 The confirmation should have been emailed to you via DocuSign.
 Sometimes your MS Coordinator has already processed this ahead of time.

-If your official committee is not changing, you need to do nothing for this step!
+- Confirm your Thesis Committee Membership - If your official committee is not changing, you need to do nothing for this step!
 If your M.S.
 Committee is changing, contact our office.
-A form will need to be filled in, signed by your Thesis Adviser, signed by Dr. Kim, and sent to the Graduate Division two weeks prior to the exam.

 Defense, Paperwork, and Graduation